Posted on December 20, 2019

-Each article has link that will take you a bigger more in-depth piece.
+Each article has a link that will take you a bigger more in-depth piece.

 In the middle of San Antonio stands a series of buildings that have seen more makeovers than Lady Gaga during a concert tour.
 They were once a cocktail lounge called St. Francis, a restaurant named Frank’s, a Methodist church, another restaurant called the Alamo Street, a theater, a brothel – nameless, as you can imagine, and yet another church and a spa.
-Now, they are teh picture perfect postcard of gentrification.
+Now, they are the picture-perfect postcard of gentrification.

 It is said that the land is a breeding ground for ghosts.
-All manner of Caspers seem to gravitate towards the spot.
+All manner of Caspers seems to gravitate towards this spot.
 The specter of an actress named Miss Margaret; the haunting visage of polio desiccated 12-year old called Littel Eddie; the dismembered remains of a lady of the night that ran astray of a serial killer.

 9. Suicide Oak

 On the corner of Patterson Avenue and Torcido Drive in Alamo Heights once stood a tree that served as nightmare kindling for even the most stoic and skeptical person on the planet.

 Legend says that a girl hung herself from the branches of the tall oak after a heated fight which ended her boyfriend.
 Since that day, the legend has persisted.
 It is said that her haunting figure scours the landscape, inciting violence, and suicidal thoughts.
 The ghost swaying weak minds, like those of her ex-lover a motorman from the Alamo Heights streetcar line, to take their lives.

 The tree has since been toppled, but her harrowing wraith still makes her presence known every-so-often.

 Between San Antonio and Seguin on I-10, near Exit 591.